LOGOS IN THE WILD

 Vernacular is the proof it's alive

 Vernacular is the human layer.
-The local grain.
 The way real people actually handle things.

-It isn’t a copy choice.
-It’s behavior.
-It’s what happens when the mark meets imperfect reproduction, cheap ink, weird materials, fast fabrication, casual placement, and cultural context you don’t get to control.
+It isn't a copy choice.
+It's behavior — what happens when the mark meets imperfect reproduction, cheap ink, weird materials, fast fabrication, casual placement, and cultural context you don't get to control.

 It belongs in life.
 Not just in presentation.